Skip to Buy Tickets Skip to Content Skip to Footer

 Hampden Park footbridge

-Over the weekend of 7/8 February, the bridge span that runs over the railway tracks will be removed by crane.
+In February, the bridge span that runs over the railway tracks at Hampden Park station was removed by crane.

-The footbridge will be taken away by road so that the specialist refurbishment can be carried out safely, well away from the area.
+The footbridge was taken away so that the specialist refurbishment could be carried out safely, well away from the area.

 Catching a train from Hampden Park

-Because you will not be able to use the footbridge within the station, you will need to enter the station from the correct side to catch your train.
+Because you cannot use the footbridge within the station, you will need to enter the station from the correct side to catch your train.

 • For trains towards Lewes / Brighton / London / Hastings / Ore / Ashford International: please enter platform 1 via the main entrance on Station Approach.